Fatal1ty/openapify/README.md

 Decorator `security_requirements`
 declares [security mechanisms](https://spec.openapis.org/oas/v3.1.0#securityRequirementObject)
-that can be used for this operation.
+that can be used for the operation.

 ```python
 from openapify import security_requirements